With a remarkable 18-year tenure in software engineering, agile training, coaching, and consulting,... Read more

 "A product is a vehicle to deliver value.
 It has a clear boundary, known stakeholders, well-defined users, or customers.
 A product could be a service, a physical product, or something more abstract." - merriam-webster.com 1) Something produced

 2) Something (such as a service) that is marketed or sold as a commodity.

-Now we get what is a Product, now what is the Product Lifecycle?"The term product life cycle refers to the length of time a product is introduced to consumers into the market until the product is removed from the shelves." - Investopedia A product life cycle has four stages: introduction, growth, maturity, and decline.
+"The term product life cycle refers to the length of time a product is introduced to consumers into the market until the product is removed from the shelves." - Investopedia A product life cycle has four stages: introduction, growth, maturity, and decline.
 These are used by marketing & management professionals to help determine ad schedules, pricing, expansion to new product markets, packaging redesign and more.

 This method of support is known as product management.
 They can also help determine when the newer products are ready to push older ones from the market.
 Many activities happen throughout the Product lifecycle that can be put into the Product Management Quadrant that mentions the Strategic and Operational activities, and how they are mapped in the Organization.

 Mainly, different roles in the Organization manage many of these activities.
 But this often looks like (from the traditional ways of working) as:

 It is evident that the Product Manager role is more aligned with strategy and market-facing, wherein the Project Manager is more aligned with the execution.

 "Product managers are strategically responsible for driving the products and plans, whereas project managers are responsible for the execution of those development plans."